deepset-ai/haystack-integrations/integrations/jina.md

 ## Haystack 2.0

-You can use [Jina embedding Models](https://jina.ai/embeddings) in your Haystack 2.0 pipelines with the Jina [Embedders](https://docs.haystack.deepset.ai/docs/embedders).
+You can use [Jina embedding Models](https://jina.ai/embeddings) and [Jina Rerankers](https://jina.ai/reranker/) in your Haystack 2.0 pipelines with the Jina [Embedders](https://docs.haystack.deepset.ai/docs/embedders) and Jina [Rankers](https://docs.haystack.deepset.ai/docs/rankers)

 ### Installation